Victor Amadeus II: Infancy and regency

-Victor Amadeus was born in Turin to Charles Emmanuel II, Duke of Savoy and his second wife Marie Jeanne Baptiste of Nemours.
-Named after his paternal grandfather Victor Amadeus I he was their only child.
+Victor Amadeus was born in Turin to Charles Emmanuel II, Duke of Savoy, and his second wife Marie Jeanne Baptiste of Nemours.
+Named after his paternal grandfather Victor Amadeus I, Duke of Savoy he was their only child.
 As an infant he was styled as the Prince of Piedmont, traditional title of the heir apparent to the duchy of Savoy.
 A weak child, his health was greatly monitored.
 As an infant he had a passion for soldiers and was noted as being very intelligent.

 His father died in June 1675 in Turin at the age of forty after a series of convulsive fevers.
 His mother was declared Regent of Savoy and, known as Madame Royale at court, took power.
 In 1677, during her regency, she tried to arrange a marriage between Victor Amadeus and his first cousin Infanta Isabel Luísa of Portugal, the presumptive heiress of her father, Peter II and Victor Amadeus' aunt.
 His mother urged him to agree to the marriage, as this would have left Marie Jeanne permanently in control of the Duchy of Savoy as Regent because her son would have had to live in Portugal with his new wife.
 The duchy would then revert to the Kingdom of Portugal at her death.
 Victor Amadeus refused, and a party was even formed which refused to recognise his leaving Savoy.
 Despite a marriage contract being signed between Portugal and Savoy on 15 May 1679, the marriage between Victor Amadeus and the Infanta came to nothing and was thus cancelled.

 Other candidates included Maria Antonia of Austria, Countess Palatine of Neuburg and Anna Maria Luisa de' Medici.
 Victor Amadeus was keen on the match with Tuscany and negotiations were kept secret from France even though the match never happened.
 Under the influence of Louis XIV and Marie Jeanne, Victor Amadeus was forced to marry a French princess Anne Marie d'Orléans.
 His mother was keen on the match and had always promoted French interests having been born in Paris a member of a cadet branch of the House of Savoy.
 He asked for Anne Marie's hand in March 1684, Victor Amadeus, who had been using political allies to gain support to end his mother's grip on power, succeeded in 1684 when she was banished from further influence in the state.